takanopontaro/grunt-listen/README.md

 }
 ```

 If `listener` is object, it's dealed as listeners for matched files with patterns like below.
 You can write patterns of RegExp as key.
-If defined an empty string as key, it matches all files except patterns already defined.
-Note that if you set options like only or ignore, it has a priority to these settings.
+If defined an empty string `''` as key, it matches all files except patterns already defined.
+Note that if you set options like `only` or `ignore`, it has a priority to these settings.

 `status` is string of `added`, `modified` or `removed`.